Back in the 19th century, Albert Howard, considered one of the fathers of composting, was a big fan of adding lime to compost.

 After all, lime is alkaline.
 While compost goes through some major pH swings, it usually ends up with a fairly neutral or slightly alkaline pH.

-Now a new study by Chinese researchers has found that adding lime along with a fertilizer (calcium magnesium phosphate*) could have some major benefits for composting.
+One study by Chinese researchers tested adding lime along with a fertilizer (calcium magnesium phosphate*) could have some major benefits for composting.

 The researchers tested adding lime varying in strengths from 0.5% to 1.5%, alongside 10% calcium magnesium phosphate, to a compost made from farm and food waste.